Healthcare with Confidence

 Doctors for Breast Cancer – Get a Second Opinion

-FDA approved immunotherapy and targeted therapy drugs for patients with tumors of HER2 overexpression:
+FDA approved targeted therapy drugs for patients with tumors of HER2 overexpression:

 - Herceptin (Trastuzumab)